Bachelor of Architectural Design (BArchDes)

 Graduates may be eligible for membership with the following organisations:

-Program requirements for the Bachelor of Architectural Design
+Program rules for the Bachelor of Architectural Design

 To complete the Bachelor of Architectural Design